FirmwGuy/CEP/docs/L0_KERNEL/topics/HEARTBEAT-AND-ENZYMES.md

 ### Emitting New Work
 - Within an enzyme body, call `cep_heartbeat_enqueue_signal(CEP_BEAT_INVALID, signal, target)`; the runtime targets the next beat, records the textual entry under `rt/beat/<N+1>/impulses`, and queues the impulse in memory.
 Large payloads should be written to a content store (e.g., under `cas/…`) and referenced by hash in staged outputs or journals.
+- Enzymes may emit additional signals; the helper appends those to the next beat’s queue and logs the textual summary under `rt/beat/<N+1>/impulses` so replay has a durable ledger.

+### Wallclock capture and spacing analytics
+- Call `cep_heartbeat_publish_wallclock(beat, unix_ts_ns)` once per beat with a deterministically captured Unix timestamp (nanoseconds).
+The helper writes the value to `/rt/beat/<beat>/meta/unix_ts_ns`, rejects conflicting rewrites, and records the interval since the previous timestamp under `/rt/analytics/spacing/<beat>/interval_ns`.
+- Retrieve stored timestamps via `cep_heartbeat_beat_to_unix()`.
+Until L1 predators/regulators supervise analytics retention, the spacing helper prunes the dictionary to the most recent 256 entries using hard deletes—`FIXME` notes in code document the future cleanup.
+- Adjust the spacing retention window at runtime with `cep_heartbeat_set_spacing_window()` (and inspect it via `cep_heartbeat_get_spacing_window()`); the pruner trims analytics immediately when the window shrinks.
+- Stage notes, OPS history entries, and stream journal/outcome records now embed the captured `unix_ts_ns` so textual logs and binary payloads share human-readable timestamps alongside beat counters.

 ### Error Handling and Idempotency
 - Return values: enzymes return a status code (e.g., 0 = success; negative for retryable or permanent failures).